Best Antivirus Software Android Central 2020

 Trend Micro feels like a heavy program from the get-go and is the one program I found difficult to figure out how to use.
 However, once it was installed and the tools were located, Trend Micro proved to be a very good antivirus solution.
 This is the one program, through all my years of testing antivirus software, that has scored 100% each time in my tests.
 While it does create slowdown, it isn't enough for me not to add to my list of the best antivirus software.

-This antivirus software has web reputation technology, so it picks up immediately if you are on a legitimate or fake website.
-If you click a link that is meant to redirect you to a site made to look like a legitimate one, Trend Micro will block it and warn you of its malicious intent.
+This antivirus software has web reputation technology, so it immediately picks up on a legitimate or fake website.
+If you click a link meant to redirect you to a site made to look like a legitimate one, Trend Micro will block it and warn you of its malicious intent.
 Trend Micro is also very good at recognizing phishing schemes and dangerous websites.

 One of the best tools here is its Pay Guard.
 This is specifically designed to protect your personal, financial, and account information while you bank and shop online.
 Pay Guard stores your credit card and bank account numbers in a secured vault, so you don't have to pull out and enter this information during check out.
 But Pay Guard puts extra protections around your browser, so this information can't be captured or stolen.